Do you have a “mommy tummy” and want to know how to get rid of it?

 What about loose skin?

-It’s not uncommon to develop loose skin, along with stretch marks when dealing with significant weight loss.
+It’s not uncommon to develop loose skin and stretch marks when dealing with significant weight loss.

-Unfortunately, there aren’t a lot of great conservative / non-surgical options for extra skin.
+Unfortunately, there aren’t many great conservative / non-surgical options for extra skin.

 Final Words On The Mommy Tummy Overhang

-If you work hard and are patient, you can see improvements in your postpartum belly.
+If you work hard and are patient, your postpartum belly can improve over time.

 Good luck!